dhruvv028/Notifyhub-notification-service/README.md

 - `GET /users`: Get all users (for demo purposes)
 - `POST /process-queue`: Process the notification queue

+## API Documentation (Interactive)

+- Your FastAPI backend automatically generates interactive API documentation using Swagger UI.
+This allows anyone (including recruiters) to easily understand, explore, and even test your API endpoints directly from their web browser without needing a separate tool.

+To access the documentation:

+- Ensure the backend server is running.
+Follow the "Running the Application" steps above to start the backend (uvicorn main:app --reload).
+Once the backend is active, open your web browser and navigate to: http://127.0.0.1:8000/docs Key features of the interactive documentation:

+- Comprehensive Endpoint Listing: View all available API endpoints, their HTTP methods, and brief descriptions.
+Detailed Schemas: Understand the expected request bodies and response structures for each endpoint, including data types and required fields.
+"Try it out" Functionality: Directly make API calls to your running local backend, inputting parameters, and seeing real-time responses.
+Error Responses: View potential error codes and their associated messages.

 ## Project Structure

 ```